Design history · Movements

 De Stijl journal (van Doesburg, 1917–1932) — the movement’s primary site.
 Eight-page monthly, edited single-handedly.
 The cover lettering and internal layout are themselves canonical De Stijl works.

-Red and Blue Chair (Rietveld, 1918/1923) — the most-reproduced piece of modern furniture.
-Designed in unpainted wood in 1918 and repainted in primary colours in 1923 after Rietveld’s contact with van Doesburg.
-In MoMA and the Stedelijk Museum.
+Red and Blue Chair (Rietveld, 1918/1923) — designed in unpainted wood in 1918 and repainted in primary colours in 1923 after Rietveld joined the movement.
+Versions are in MoMA and the Stedelijk Museum.

-Mondrian’s mature compositions (1920–1944) — black grid on white, occasional red/blue/yellow rectangles.
-The works are collectively the movement’s painting tradition.
-The 1930 Composition with Red, Blue and Yellow (Zürich Kunsthaus) is the most-reproduced single example.
+Mondrian’s mature compositions (1920–1944) — black grid on white, occasional red, blue and yellow rectangles.
+The works collectively form the movement’s painting record.
+The 1930 Composition with Red, Blue and Yellow (Zürich Kunsthaus) is the best-known single example.

 Schröder House (Rietveld, 1924) — three-storey terrace house in Utrecht.
 The only completed De Stijl building.
 UNESCO World Heritage since 2000.